-Bellini is a popular cocktail, especially during the summer when fresh peaches are in abundance and frozen drinks are necessary to soften its heat.
+Bellini is a popular Cocktail, especially during the Summer when fresh peaches are in abundance and frozen drinks are necessary to soften its heat.

 All you need is just 2 ingredients.
 Sparkling wine and pureed peaches, and have the summer refreshing cocktail to absolutely gladden the day or the night.